-LIU students are encouraged to seek involvement in campus committees and organizations and to participate in the process of helping to continually improve LIU and her efforts of educating students for Christian service and leadership throughout the world.
+LIU students are encouraged to seek involvement in campus committees and organizations and to participate in the process of helping to continually improve LIU and her efforts to fulfill the mission of educating students for Christian service and leadership throughout the world.

 The Student Guild and a number of campus organizations offer excellent leadership opportunities for students to be involved in activities and conversation which help to shape LIU's campus culture.
+Students serve in these capacities offering involvement for no monetary gain of any kind.
+The focus being on Christian Service.